Erina Fair

 Erina Fair is a large shopping centre in the suburb of Erina on the Central Coast of New South Wales, Australia.
-It is the largest single level shopping centre in the Southern Hemisphere and the largest shopping centre on the Central Coast and in regional Australia.
+It was the largest single level shopping centre in the Southern Hemisphere and the largest shopping centre on the Central Coast and in regional Australia.

 History

 Central Coast Fair opened on 24 August 1987 and is the largest single level shopping centre in the Southern Hemisphere.
 It was developed by Grace Bros who already owned a 12 hectare site off Karalta Road.
 They also purchased additional land in the old drive-in site which was used for carparks and large stores.

 Central Coast Fair featured a single level Grace Bros, Big W, Target, Franklins, Woolworths and 95 specialty stores.
 The floor space of the centre was roughly equivalent to six football fields.

 51,000 shoppers attend the opening and took advantage of opening specials.
-A sale at Best & Less of 1c pantyhose saw stock exhausted in 30 minutes and Angus & Coote jewellers sold 10 $400 rings for $10 each within minutes.
+A sale at Best & Less of 1 cent pantyhose saw stock exhausted in 30 minutes and Angus & Coote jewellers sold 10 $400 rings for $10 each within minutes.
 A second stage of redevelopment was on the drawing board at the time of opening.

 In 1994 Erina Fair underwent an $85 million stage two development.
 This development expanded the size of the centre by at least 10% and included a naturally lit boardwalk, a new eatery and carpark extensions.

 The bulky-goods retail precinct was added in 1995 with the opening of JB Hi-Fi, The Good Guys and Toys "R" Us.
 Intencity arcade and the Hoyts cinema complex opened in 1996 near the site of the old drive-in which was running between 1958 and 1985.